JoshuaWise/jellypromise/README.md

 #### *static* Promise.resolve(*value*) -> *promise*

 Creates a promise that is resolved with the given `value`.
-If you pass a promise or promise-like object, the returned promise takes on the state of that promise-like object (rejected or fulfilled).
+If you pass a promise or promise-like object, the returned promise takes on the state of that promise-like object (fulfilled or rejected).

 #### *static* Promise.reject(*value*) -> *promise*